AdobeDocs/analytics-2.0-apis/bulk-ingestion.md

 ## Processing Times
 When using client-side server call collection methods there is a period of time, between 20-50 minutes, before segmentable Analytics reports are fully available.
 Some real-time statistics, such as page views, can be available within sub-minute timeframes.
 The time before reports are available is called “latency.”

->Bulk Ingestion does necessarily add some latency to the processing of server calls, although Adobe has not yet fully quantified the latency and can make no guarantees about the overhead at this time.

 ## Failure Scenarios
 There are two reasons that a file may fail to successfully ingest all of its rows: something is wrong with the file and its format or there is an irrecoverable error inside of Bulk Ingestion due to an unexpected system failure.

 ### Internal System Failure